 For us, switching from a traditional plan to Metromile cut our monthly fee from $120 to less than $50 for the same coverage.
 Granted, our rate is based on driving roughly 360 miles each month, which is pretty low.

 It’s also worth mentioning that Metromile originally relied on National General Insurance to underwrite its policies and service claims.
 User reviews were not great, and in 2016 Metromile acquired another insurance carrier to bring everything in-house.
-Now they handle all policies and claims internally.
+Now they handle policies and the claims process internally.

 How to sign up for Metromile